iWriteGigs

 C they lack the pluralist vision and interest in policy outcomes required for organization.

-D they lack interest in organization and in policy outcomes.
+D they lack interest in job programs or in affordable housing required for organization.

 Question #55